pwittchen/kirai/README.md

 Tests
 -----

 Unit Tests are available in `androidTest` directory of the library project.
 We need launched and attached Android device or emulator in order to run them.
 Tests were written according to TDD methodology.
-They determine library specification and check if project is error prone.
+They determine library specification and check if project is fault-tolerant.

 License
 -------